-Given three positive integers A, B and C. A positive integer is magical if it is divisible by either A or B.
+Given three positive integers A, B and C. A positive integer is magical if it is divisible by either B or C.

 Return the A-th magical number.
 Since the answer may be very large, return it modulo 109 + 7.